-CLAT 2019 – admit card has been released.
-The admit card can be download from the official website clatconsortiumofnlu.ac.in.
+CLAT 2019 – NLU Odisha has announced the Common Law Admission Test 2019 result.
+You can check it from the link below.
+The counselling process for CLAT starts from June 14.
+The schedule of counselling is also given below.
 CLAT is an offline exam, held at the national level for admission students in LLB, BBA LLB, and LLM programs.
-Common Law Admission Test 2019 is due to be held on May 26, 2019.
+Common Law Admission Test 2019 has been conducted on May 26, 2019.
 The score of CLAT is accepted by 22 NLUs and other colleges as well.
 Know more details on CLAT 2019 from this page.

 Himachal Pradesh National Law University (HPNLU) has recently joined CLAT as a participating institute.
 Earlier this year another newly built NLU, Dharmashastra National Law University (DNLU) had joined the CLAT Law Schools.
 The list of participating institutes for CLAT exam has now been increased to 21.
 The candidates can check the complete schedule for CLAT 2019 from the table below.